Chronway/MAPOLight/README.md

 ﻿# **MAPOLight**
-### This is the official implement of EAAI [*"Cooperative traffic signal control for a partially observed vehicular network using multi-agent reinforcement learning"*](https://doi.org/10.1016/j.engappai.2025.111813).
+### This is the updated and refined implementation of the EAAI paper [*"Cooperative traffic signal control for a partially observed vehicular network using multi-agent reinforcement learning"*](https://doi.org/10.1016/j.engappai.2025.111813).

+if you find it useful, plese cite:

 ## Setup Environment